theslic/Standerized-Testing-Analysis/README.md

 ## Data Preperation - Li_Education_Inequality_Data_Preparation.ipynb
 We cleaned the data, taking all the data with proper values.
 After selecting the interesting columns we then joined them to create a single dataframe.
 We have also seperated the data into training and test sets.
 We then create the clean data file: clean_education_inequality.csv

+## Data Analysis - Li_Education_Inequality_Analysis.ipynb
+We observed each variable and found the best subset by comparing different combinations of the variables.
+After selecting the best model based on adjusted r-squared, BIC and AIC values we tested its effectiveness.